 The Mission of the European Interdisciplinary Council on Ageing (EICA) is

 - to identify practice related questions and challenges concerning ageing, health and care in Europe from various disciplines that are of high relevance for individuals, health professionals and policy makers alike

-- to release European position and overview papers concerning interdisciplinary evidence and international state of the art
+- release European position and overview papers concerning interdisciplinary evidence and international state of the art

-- to enhance basic geriatric knowledge among other health care and social gerontology professionals
+- enhance basic geriatric knowledge among all health care and social gerontology professionals

-- o to develop interdisciplinary education strategies and master courses (in cooperation with universities) that foster an interdisciplinary knowledge translation towards other professional groups
+- develop interdisciplinary education strategies and master courses (in cooperation with universities) that foster an interdisciplinary knowledge translation towards other professional groups

-- to foster knowledge transfer towards the general public and lay persons
+- foster knowledge transfer towards the general public and lay persons

-In accomplishing the above stated goals, EICA and its work is structured as following:
+In accomplishing the above stated goals, EICA and its work are structured as following:

-– EICA acts as a European scientific organization that consist of a geographically well positioned core group – i.e. headquarter and at least three working pillars at different sites (Venice, Vienna, Toulouse/Brussels) – and the most important number of associate European and international scientific partners in form of institutions as well as individual scientists.
+– EICA acts as a European scientific organization that consists of a geographically well positioned core group – i.e. headquarter and at least two working pillars at different sites (Venice and Vienna) – and the most important number of associate European and international scientific partners in form of institutions as well as individual scientists.

-– EICA is conducted by an international scientific board comprising representatives of the EICA core group (see above) as well as EICA founding members.
+– EICA is conducted by a European executive board comprising representatives of the EICA founding members and core groups.

-– EICA board members have their scientific focus in the research and education field of ageing, health and care and are continuously advised by a large Interdisciplinary Advisory Board.
+– EICA executive board members have their scientific focus in the education and research on ageing, health and care and are continuously advised by an Interdisciplinary International scientific Board.

 – The three major directions of EICA action are depicted in three work pillars:

 o Interdisciplinary education (for health care professionals specialized or not in care for the older population and other professionals groups)